Whale watching Bass Coast and Phillip Island

 Take to the water

-Join Wildlife Coast Cruises on their Winter Whale Cruises for a chance to see and learn more about these majestic creatures.
+Join Wildlife Coast Cruises on their Winter Whale and Dolphin & Whale Cruises for a chance to see and learn more about these majestic creatures.

 Bring a pair of binoculars and a warm jacket, and see if you can spot a whale or two.
-As well as searching for the great whales, whale watchers will have a very high chance of seeing playful dolphins and will also visit Seal Rocks to enjoy the spectacle of thousands of fur seals frolicking, gaze at beautiful sea birds like the shy albatross with its awe inspiring 2.5 metre wingspan and take in the spectacular coastal scenery of Phillip Island including The Nobbies, Pyramid Rock and Cape Woolamai.
-The cruise includes morning tea and a hearty lunch of soup and sandwiches.
+As well as searching for the great whales, whale watchers will have a very high chance of seeing playful dolphins, fur seals, sea birds like the shy albatross with its awe inspiring 2.5 metre wingspan and take in the spectacular coastal scenery of Phillip Island.
+The Whale Cruise includes morning tea and freshly made lunch.
+Dolphin & Whale Cruise includeds afternoon tea.

 Take to the air

 Phillip Island Helicopters provides scenic flights across the Island and are always on the lookout for migrating whales.